2018 United States House of Representatives elections in Texas: District 29

-The 29th district is anchored by parts of Houston and the surrounding suburbs including Pasadena and South Houston.
-The current Representative from District 29 was Democrat Gene Green, who had served since 1993.
-Green was reelected with 72.5% of the vote in 2016.
-The district's PVI is D+19.
+The 29th district is anchored by parts of Houston and the surrounding suburbs, including Pasadena and South Houston.
+Incumbent Democrat Gene Green, who had represented the district since 1993, announced in November 2017 that he would not run for re-election in 2018.
+He was re-elected with 72.5% of the vote in 2016.
+The district had a PVI of D+19.